cloud-whisperer/cards/README.md

 ---
 ## 📚 Curated AWS Learning Summary

-A carefully selected collection of AWS educational resources designed to elevate your cloud mastery.
+A carefully selected collection of AWS bite-sized educational content designed to elevate your cloud mastery.
 These materials focus on **practical best practices**, **hidden gems**, and **expert guidance** to strengthen your understanding of:

 ### 💸 Cost-Optimisation
 - Identify and eliminate waste